antoineleclair/OpenCode20111201/README.md

     $ source env/bin/activate

-And you can deactivate it with
+And you can deactivate it at a later time with

     $ deactivate